-By earning a Master of Education in Teaching & Learning, students should be equipped to work in school systems including public, private, and Christian.
+By earning a Master of Education in Curriculum & Instruction, students should be equipped to work in school systems including public, private, and Christian.
 This program is intended for those wishing to work in a K-12 setting.
 The M.Ed. program is recognized and approved by the National Council for Accreditation of Teacher Education (NCATE).
 However, the M.Ed. with a cognate in Student Services is a non-licensed program.

-The Master of Education in Teaching & Learning - Student Services is ideal for those who want to better the learning experience for students through improving educational resources.
+The Master of Education in Curriculum & Instruction - Student Services is ideal for those who want to better the learning experience for students through improving educational resources.
 Students will complete advanced education core courses 15 hours), student services cognate (12 hours), and professional courses (9 hours.)
 Some of the courses students have the option to take may include Understanding Educational Research and Assessment, Human Development Across the Life Span, and Current Issues in Education.
 A background is needed before students will be allowed to complete the course Current Issues in Education and Directed Practicum.

 Accreditation & Licensing